2021 consulting sessions

 Refine your yearbook or newspaper through private consultation with the “Yearbook Whisperer.”

 Nicknamed by his colleagues in the industry, C. Bruce Watterson has been inspiring young journalists for years, particularly those editing yearbooks.

 A frequent presenter at state, regional and national conventions, Watterson has been chairman of the CSPA Crown Award competition, judged for NSPA and CSPA critical services and continues to maintain a rigorous schedule of workshops, consulting with advisers and staffs across the country and abroad.

-Journalism instructor at St. Mark’s School of Texas in Dallas, Ray Westbrook advises The ReMarker student newspaper and the Marksmen yearbook, and Focus, a single-topic special interest magazine.
+Ray Westbrook, the journalism instructor at St. Mark’s School of Texas, in Dallas, advises The ReMarker student newspaper, the Marksmen yearbook, and Focus, a single-topic special interest magazine.

 His publications have won Gold Stars, Pacemakers and Gold Crowns.

 The holder of the Oltrogge Master Teaching Chair at St. Mark’s, Westbrook was named the Max Haddick Texas Journalism Teacher of the Year in 2010 and has just concluded 17 years on the advisers’ board for the Columbia Scholastic Press Advisers Association.